 Suffolk University is a teaching and research institution committed to promoting the ethical conduct of human subjects research in accordance with the guiding principles outlined in the Belmont Report, the Nuremberg Code and federal regulations codified in the 45 CFR 46 Common Rule under the auspices of the Department of Health and Human Services (DHHS).
 Suffolk University holds a Federal-wide Assurance (FWA) with the Office of Human Research Protections (OHRP) that articulates the institution’s commitment to complying with government, state and local policies governing human subject research.

-The main purpose of the IRB is to ensure the ethical conduct of human subject research by protecting the rights and welfare of human subjects who take part in such research.
-In its review of proposed research activities involving human subjects the IRB seeks to ensure that:
+The IRB is a committee comprised of faculty, staff, and non-affiliated members who are charged with reviewing all human subjects research conducted by Suffolk University faculty, staff and students in accordance with current HHS and FDA regulations and guidelines.
+The mission of the IRB is to ensure the ethical conduct of human subject research by protecting the rights and welfare of human subjects who take part in such research.
+In its review of proposed research activities involving human subjects the IRB ensures:

-- Risks to subjects are reasonable in relation to any benefits that might be expected from taking part in a research study and to the importance of the knowledge that may result.
+Risks are reasonable in relation to any benefits that might be expected from taking part in a research study and to the importance of the knowledge that may result.

 The IRB seeks to determine that no eligible individuals are denied the opportunity to take part in any study, particularly those from which they may benefit, based on an arbitrary criterion such as gender, age or language barriers.

 Planned recruitment and consent procedures will result in voluntary participation and that informed consent will be obtained from each prospective subject or where appropriate, from the subject's legally authorized representative.